 Tamoxifen-associated endometrial changes

-Tamoxifen has pro-oestrogenic effects on the endometrium and thus is associated with an increased prevalence of: endometrial polyps: occurs in ~8-36% of women in treated 8 endometrial hyperplasia: occurs in ~1-20% of women treated ref cystic endometrial atrophy endometrial carcinoma Epidemi...
+The oncological agent tamoxifen has pro-oestrogenic changes on the endometrium resulting in abnormal growth with an increased prevalence of: endometrial polyps: occurs in ~8-36% of women in treated 8 endometrial hyperplasia: occurs in ~1-20% of women treated ref cystic endometrial atrophy en...

 Endometrial hyperplasia is abnormal proliferation of the endometrial glands and stroma, defined as diffuse smooth thickening >10 mm 13.
 One of the main concerns is the potential malignant transformation of the endometrial hyperplasia to endometrial carcinoma.
 Epidemiology Endometrial hyperplas...

 Endometrial atrophy is a response to a hypo-oestrogenic state.
 If it occurs after menopause it can be more specifically termed postmenopausal endometrial atrophy.
 Clinical presentation While most patients are asymptomatic, endometrial atrophy is one of the commonest cause of postmenopausal bl...